Indigocoder1/PrototypeSub/README.md

 https://discord.gg/dwwfdy3bJN﻿

 ## Support the developers
-Note: Does not grant special development access or increase mod content https://ko-fi.com/prototechmodteam﻿
+Note: Does not grant special development access or increase mod content<br>
+https://ko-fi.com/prototechmodteam﻿

 ## Interested in the code?